 Image preprocessing can be used to select an optional preprocessing operation in the tool.
-Separate objects (Open) performs a morphological opening, Connect objects (Close) performs a morphological closing, Shrink objects (Erode) performs an erosion, Grow objects (Dilate) performs a morphological dilation, Gradient filter (Sobel) enhances edges and the Smooth noise (Lowpass) reduces noise.
+Separate objects (Open) performs a morphological opening, Connect objects (Close) performs a morphological closing, Shrink objects (Erode) performs an erosion, Grow objects (Dilate) performs a morphological dilation.
+It should be noted that the morphological operations depend on the brightness of the objects: Separate objects (Open) applies to bright objects, applied to dark objects the effect is opposite, i.e. it connects dark objects.
+Just like Separate objects (Open) and Connect objects (Close), Shrink objects (Erode) and Dilate objects (Dilate) are also complementary.
+The Gradient filter (Sobel) enhances edges and Smooth noise (Lowpass) reduces noise.